Natural Stone Types and Their Properties: An Overview

 Categorized as an igneous stone and formed from the slow crystallization of liquid magma below the Earth’s surface, granite was once molten lava!

 Granite is one of the hardest and most durable natural stone types, requiring little to no maintenance.
 Scoring about a 6 on the Mohs Hardness Scale, granite is the perfect candidate for outdoor applications, flooring, and countertops that take a lot of beating from everyday use.
 It is virtually impossible to scratch, stain or etch this stone, so look no further if you are searching for a material that will outlast messy kids and cooking disasters!

 Properties of Quartzite

-Many people are drawn to the unique and vibrant hues that are found in quartzite, so if you are looking for a statement pop of color in your home, quartzite is the material to explore!
+People are to the unique and vibrant hues found in quartzite, so if you are looking for a statement pop of color in your home, quartzite is the material to explore!

 Properties of Marble

-Marble is a metamorphic stone that forms when limestone is subjected to the heat and pressure of metamorphism.
-It is composed primarily of the mineral calcite, and usually contains other minerals, such as clay, quartz, pyrite, and graphite.
+Marble is a metamorphic stone that forms when limestone undergoes the heat and pressure of metamorphism.
+Composed primarily of the mineral calcite, and usually contains other minerals, such as clay, quartz, pyrite, and graphite.

 Properties of Onyx

 Onyx is relatively soft, ranking softer than marble on the Mohs Hardness Scale, and therefore has the potential to etch and stain.
-However, a sealer can be used in addition to prevent wear and tear over time.
+However, a sealer prevents wear and tear over time.
 Feature walls, countertops, art pieces and fireplaces are all especially great examples of ways to incorporate onyx into your home.
 Most onyx applications can be backlit to enhance the stone’s natural translucency.